chili-epfl/chilitags/README.md

  to install the OpenCV libraries and `cmake`

  * `mkdir build && cd build`

+ to create the `build` folder where the compilation output will be placed

  * `cmake ..`

  to generate the `makefile`

  * `make`

- to compile `detector` and `creator` in the `bin` folder, linked against the `libchilitags.so` library in the `lib` folder.
+ to compile `detector` and `creator` in the `build` folder.

  * `sudo make install`

  to install the library system-wide (see `CMake` options to install in another prefix).

+ * `./detector`

- * `detector` to start the sample program with default parameters for the camera.
+ to start the sample program with default parameters for the camera.

 ### Markers Generation

 Once the software is up and running, the markers can be generated using the `creator` executable.
-We also [generated sets of markers](http://chili.epfl.ch/TODO) with various settings.
+We also [generated sets of markers](http://chili.epfl.ch/files/content/sites/chili/files/files/tags.zip) with various settings.

 The `README` file accompanying `creator` gives important guidelines on how to design and print chilitags.
 It also explains the usage of `creator`.